Olamide7/nlc-foundations/C_intro/README.md

-# Creating a C program and compiling it with gcc.
+# Creating a series C program and compiling it with gcc.
 # My first actually.
 # Thank you